akn9050/Know-Before-You-Go/AIW-KBYG/AIW-Release-Notes.md

   * **Expected Release Date**: 06 August 2021

-### Azure Immersion Workshop : Analytics (Updated on 02 August 2021)
+### Analytics (Updated on 02 August 2021)

-New Tasks and steps has been included in Exercise 1, Exercise 2, Exercise 5.
+Lab guide ha been updated with additional Tasks and steps included in Exercise 1, Exercise 2, Exercise 5.